 Factor V Leiden is a blood clotting disorder.
 It is not a disease.

-If you have Factor V Leiden, you have a greater chance of developing blood clots.
-Blood clots in the deep veins in your legs (called deep vein thrombosis or DVT) or in your lungs (called pulmonary embolus or PE) can be dangerous.
+If you have factor V Leiden, you have a greater chance of developing blood clots.
+Blood clots in the deep veins in your legs (called deep vein thrombosis or DVT) or in your lungs (called pulmonary embolism or PE) can be dangerous.

 When you are injured, your body stops bleeding by changing liquid blood into a plug (clot) that blocks the leaks in damaged blood vessels.

 Your body has many different proteins that do this work.
 There needs to be a balance of these proteins to make sure there is just enough clotting power:

 - Not enough clotting power leads to bleeding problems

 - Too much clotting power can lead to the formation of dangerous blood clots